kenlowrie/smd/tests/sos/figurethisout.md

 // ID: 0002-20
 //Here is a difference between {{ }} and [ ]
 //TODO: Study this, and understand why it happens, and when it's useful to rely on it when writing macros and expansions.
+// It's an order of precedence thing.
+When it doesn't work, it's because [] is evaluated during the markdown of the entire
+//      line, whereas the t="{{self.c}}" doesn't evaluate until the JIT attrs are marked down.
+Or so is my theory.
+Need to
+//      verify by running in debugger, and looking at the line while it is being processed.
 @var ENC="{{code.encode_smd(t=\"&nbsp;{{self.c}}\")}}" c="[smd_markdown_here]"
 I expect to get **smd_markdown_here**, but instead I get *[ENC]*
 @dump var="ENC"